 On-ear headsets use a type of earcup that, as their name suggests, rests on top of the ear rather than encasing it.
-This type of headset provides less passive noise reduction, so it is intended for aircraft with lower decibel levels like commercial jets.
+This type of headset provides less passive noise reduction, so it is intended for aircraft with lower decibel levels, like commercial jets.

-In-ear headsets look like earbuds or earplugs with an attached headpiece and microphone.
+In-ear aviation headsets look like earbuds or earplugs with an attached headpiece and microphone.
 Like on-ear models, in-ear designs are intended to be worn in lower-decibel level cockpits.
 They do not provide enough noise reduction aboard smaller single-engine aircraft.

 If money were no object, you could simply purchase a Bose A20 and be done with it, but for most of us, budget matters.
 The least expensive pilot headsets are over-ear PNR models whose prices can range from less than $90 to more than $400.

 The number of hours you plan to log in the cockpit impacts your hearing protection needs.
-Students and private pilots who fly infrequently can opt for a less expensive entry level PNR headset while those who fly more frequently, or over longer distances should consider an upgraded PNR or an entry-level ANR model.
+Students and private pilots who fly infrequently can opt for a less expensive entry-level PNR headset while those who fly more frequently or over longer distances should consider an upgraded PNR or an entry-level ANR model.

-Also consider the potentially uncomfortable clamp force generated by the ear seals of on-ear headsets (the Bose A20 has 30% less force than standard), and the location of ANR headset batteries as these can get in the way if positioned along the wires.
+Also, consider the potentially uncomfortable clamp force generated by the ear seals of on-ear headsets (the Bose A20 has 30% less force than standard) and the location of ANR headset batteries, as these can get in the way if positioned along the wires.

 Both PNR and ANR headsets express the degree of their ability to block noise using a noise reduction rating.
 This rating is expressed in decibels (dB) of attenuation.
 The higher the noise reduction rating, the more decibels of potentially damaging noise the headset blocks.

 The auditory frequency of aircraft noise varies depending on the source.
-Engine noise is a lower frequency, typically below 300 Hz, while air moving along the fuselage emits a high frequency noise up to 3,000 Hz.
+Engine noise is a lower frequency, typically below 300 Hz, while air moving along the fuselage emits a high-frequency noise of up to 3,000 Hz.
 The frequency bands that a headset’s noise reduction rating applies to are called its “frequency response range.”

-Most aviation radios are designed to work with mono headsets, that is headsets which send the same auditory signal to both ears.
+Most aviation radios are designed to work with mono headsets, that is headsets that send the same auditory signal to both ears.
 A mono headset is fine for radio comms, but if you plan to use your headset for listening to music, stereo will give you a richer sound profile.

-The most effective type of microphone for crisp, clear communications is an electret noise-canceling version covered in a noise suppressing foam muff.
-Also confirm that the mic boom’s position is adjustable.
+The most effective type of microphone for crisp, clear communications is an electret noise-canceling version covered in a noise-suppressing foam muff.
+Also, confirm that the mic boom’s position is adjustable.

 Many of the higher-end ANR headsets have an option for built-in Bluetooth.
-Choosing a Bluetooth enabled version allows you to wirelessly connect with your GPS, smartphones, and tablets with fewer in-cockpit cables required.
+Choosing a Bluetooth-enabled version allows you to wirelessly connect with your GPS, smartphones, and tablets with fewer in-cockpit cables required.

 The cable plug type you need will be dictated by the type of aircraft you fly.
 If you fly multiple types of aircraft, you may be able to use a single headset across all of them by purchasing a plug adapter.

-Most general aviation aircraft use dual male, otherwise known as PJ, plugs which come standard on most PNR headsets.
+Most general aviation aircraft use dual male, otherwise known as PJ plugs which come standard on most PNR headsets.
 Cirrus and newer Beechcraft planes require a 6-pin LEMO plug which you may also see advertised as a Bose aviation headset plug or a “Bose-style connector.”

 Most pilot headset purchases include some form of factory warranty.
-Average warranties range from 1 to 5 years, though some headsets are backed by a 7 year or even a lifetime warranty.
+Average warranties range from 1 to 5 years, though some headsets are backed by a 7-year or even a lifetime warranty.